w3f/polkadot-wiki/docs/learn/learn-governance.md

 Public proposals are not simultaneous and are subjected to an [alternating timetable](#alternating-voting-timetable).
 See in the figure the "on" and "off" toggles on the external and proposal queue.
 In this example, Council Proposal 4 will be voted on together with Fast-tracked Proposals 1-3.
-Voting on Public Proposal will be blocked until the alternating timetable switches the toggles, blocking votes on Council Proposals.
+Voting on Public Proposals will be blocked until the alternating timetable switches the toggles, blocking votes on Council Proposals.

 Referenda will follow an [adaptive quorum bias](#adaptive-quorum-biasing) mechanism and (if passed)